eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 nothing.
 Sometimes I'd take Kindle highlights, or notes, but never review them.
-And I hoped that though I could not necessarily _name_ what I recalled (because whose memory has an index?) that somehow the important information was woven into my knowledge, tacitly, somehow.
+And I hoped that though I could not necessarily _name_ what I recalled (because whose memory has an index?) that somehow the important information was woven into my knowledge, tacitly.
 This is mostly a cope.

 I love learning, and spaced repetition has helped me become extremely good at it.
 But it took a long time to become effective at it.
 There's a lot of advice